jmarou/EventMapping/README.md

 2. `npm install`
 3. `npm run build`

-## 6. Run the application
+## 4. Run the application
-To run the application (in localhost), from the flask-server folder run the following command:
+To run the application (in localhost), from the server folder run the following command:

 * `python3 server.py`

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:5000](http://localhost:5000) to view it in your browser.